-We spent the weekend in Ohio with family for my nephew Will's 3rd birthday and it was so good to be back there and see everyone.
-We also got to be a part of Will's baptism on Sunday as well by being Will's Godparents, such an honor for the hubs and I and another special part was that Annie got to help the minister baptize her cousin with the water.
+We spent the weekend in Ohio with family for my nephew’s third birthday and it was so good to be back there and see everyone.
+We also got to be a part of his baptism on Sunday as well by being his Godparents, such an honor for my husband and I. Another special part was that Annie got to help the minister baptize her cousin with the water.
 So touching, I had tears in my eyes.
-Such a great weekend and so nice for the hubs, kids and I to go somewhere together as it is a rarity around here with the hubs hours.
-He had a Saturday off for the first time in nine months.....heavenly. :) And didn't want it to end.......
+It was so nice for Mike, the kids and I to go somewhere together as it is a rarity around here with his hours.
+He had a Saturday off for the first time in nine months!Back to business!

-When the hubs and I were dating, he lived in a town home in a golf course community not too far from where we live now.
+When my husband and I were dating, he lived in a townhome in a golf course community not too far from where we live now.

 It was the ultimate bachelor pad.

 To give you an idea, the first thing you would see when you walked up the main stairs to the bedrooms was a huge framed Caddyshack movie poster.

 And dirty laundry.

 And I am pretty sure the previous week’s pizza still in the box.